erberlin/pywol/README.md

 I needed one and this was an opportunity to learn some stuff.

 ## TODO
-* Logging
+* Documentation
 * Support for multiple target hosts
-* Support for loading input from files
+* Support for loading input from file
-* Documentation

 ## Meta